 While medication can help by managing brain chemistry, anxiety will continue to be a problem if the underlying cause isn’t addressed, and the underlying cause often has to do with what you are telling yourself that is triggering your threat system again and again and again.

 Psychotherapy is an effective way to learn how to cope with excess anxiety in your life.
-Some of the ways you can learn to manage anxiety include:

-Learning ways to effectively cope with difficult emotions
+Individuals can learn how to effectively cope with difficult emotions

 Mindfulness training improves the ability to be present focused rather than dwelling on the past or living in a state of continual anxiety about the future.